Ron is a student of the American Civil War and writes about it frequently. His focus is not so much on the battles as on the people.

 As it turned out, this is perhaps the most famous letter in American history that was never sent.
 Upon rereading what he had written, the president realized that far from being encouraging to Meade, it would devastate him.
 His own feelings somewhat relieved by expressing them on paper, Lincoln didn’t send the letter, but put it away in an envelope labeled “To Gen. Meade, never sent or signed.”

 Lincoln was certainly correct about one thing.
 Meade would never again be able to “effect much” against Robert E. Lee.
 It would not be until Ulysses S. Grant became the Commanding General of all US forces, and effectively took personal control of the Army of the Potomac, that Lee would finally be vigorously pressed and brought to bay.

 But was the President right about Meade having missed a golden opportunity to end the war in 1863, rather than after an additional two years of bloody fighting?

-Dr. Allen Guelzo of Gettysburg College criticizes Meade’s failure to pursue Lee
+VIDEO: Dr. Allen Guelzo criticizes Meade’s failure to pursue Lee